engr-advising/engr-advising.github.io/_build/html/_sources/genadv.rst.txt

 How to Prepare for Advisement
 *****************************

+#.
 1. Determine your catalog year
+#.
 2. Find and print your curriculum sheet
+#.
 3. Complete the curriculum sheet by making notations to the right of the credit hours:
-	a.
+   #. a.
 Mark courses you’ve already taken with a check (✔)
-	b.
+   #. b.
 Mark courses you’re currently taking with a tilde (~)
-	c.
-Mark courses you plan to take next semester with a star (✩) You can use DegreeWorks to help you complete items 3a and 3b.
+   #. c.
+Mark courses you plan to take next semester with a star (✩)

+You can use DegreeWorks to help you complete items 3a and 3b.

 For 3c, you should take into account the following concerns:
-* Which courses are only offered in fall or spring (bold-faced font on the curriculum sheet)
+* Which courses are only offered in fall or spring (bold-faced font on the curriculum sheet).
-* How many credits you wish to take
+* How many credits you wish to take.
-* Pre- and co-requisites (see Flow Charts section below)
+* Pre- and co-requisites (see Flow Charts section below).
-* When you hope to graduate
+* When you hope to graduate.